kriasoft/amibroker/README.md

 ### Getting Started

 Download and install [GitHub for Windows](http://windows.github.com/) if you havn't done it already.
-Click [[Clone in Windows](github-windows://openRepo/https://github.com/kriasoft/amibroker)] button at the top of this page in order to download the latest version of this project to your local folder.
+Click [[Clone in Desktop](github-windows://openRepo/https://github.com/kriasoft/amibroker)] button on the right at this page in order to download the latest version of this project to your local folder.

 Open 'AmiBroker .NET SDK.sln' solution file in Visual Studio, update information about your plug-in inside